 The manor was sold to two merchants when the King granted the manor to trustees to help repay debts to the city.
 The manor was sold two times.
-It came into the possession of Lord Culpeper who left the manor to his daughter, Lady Katherine, the wife of Lord Fairfax.
+It came into the possession of Lord Culpeper, who left the manor to his daughter, Lady Katherine, the wife of Lord Fairfax.
 The manor stayed in their possession for more than 200 years.
 Royalty frequented the manor, including Queen Victoria and Queen Mary.
 In recent years the manor has become a museum for toys and is even open to visitors.

 The title of the manor went to Barnaby Leigh.
-He was smothered by his son who wanted to inherit the manor.
-When he looked up after smothering his father, he noticed his Annabel, his younger sister watching.
+He was smothered by his son, who wanted to inherit the estate.
+When he looked up after smothering his father, he noticed Annabel, his younger sister watching.
 He panicked, grabbed his sister and threw her down from the highest window of the manor.
-It is said that there is a spot in the manor which is permanently cold.
-The ghost of the little girl Annabel is seen often, walking around the manor.
-Sometimes she can also be heard calling around for her mother.
+It is said that there is a spot in the manner which is permanently cold.
+The ghost of the little girl Annabel is often seen walking around the manor.
+Sometimes people can hear her calling around for her mother.

 The manor has been open to the public, and lots of visitors have reported seeing apparitions.
 In one instance, a girl told her mother that she had been trying to make friends with a girl in blue who had just disappeared into the brick wall.
 You can also hear disembodied noises coming from empty rooms.

 Related Pages: Most Haunted Places on the Isle of Wight